About Brit On The Move™

 My husband and I are working professionals with fulfilling careers.
 Neither of us comes from wealthy families; we are regular people just like you!
 Now I travel approximately twelve times a year to a variety of locations.
 Sometimes it’s a long weekend away, or it could be a couple of weeks away, but I am always on the go for a new fantastic memory.

 I use a combination of strategies, from collecting points to using my timeshare to offset travel costs.
 Typically, one portion of our trip will be free or almost free.
 For example, free flights, pay for the hotel or pay for the flights and stay in the timeshare.
 I’m not a nomad or a full-time traveler, but I’m an expert.
 I’ve mastered travel hacking, and so can you!

 Brit On The Move™ provides practical advice about seeing the world without breaking the bank, coupled with a hefty dose of British sarcasm, or Britlish, as my friends call it.
 I am a no-holds-barred gal who will tell you the good, the bad, and the ugly.

 If your idea of a great vacation is the Ritz Carlton or the Four Seasons, this website is probably not for you.
 Likewise, there will be little value here if you are a backpacking hostel type.
-You will enjoy this site if you are interested in traveling on a moderate budget and using some strategies to score decent deals.
+You will enjoy this site if you are interested in traveling on a modest budget and using some strategies to score decent deals.

 I think traveling could be educational for all students to experience the world outside of their norm.
 It’s something everyone should do.
 I believe it’s impossible to understand the world unless you experience it yourself.
 It saddens me that the average American has never left America, and most have only been to a few states.
 For Americans, it’s not a cultural norm in many other countries.
 I want to change this norm by sharing our stories, tips, and tricks.